 At the beginning of each school year almost all parents face the problem with their children’s homework.
 For kids it’s a real torture to sit down, put away all their gadgets, take a book and spend endless time doing this extremely boring and, as they think, completely unnecessary tasks.
-And that is when the parent-child homework battle begins.
+And that is when the parent-child homework battle begins and you want to ask how to focus on homework.
 Parents have already forgotten how horrifying the homework can be.
 It hunts you down, squeezes the life out of you, and drives you to the edge.
 That is exactly how kids see it.
 A lot of parents treat this conflict as something unavoidable in their parenting duties.
 They put too many thoughts to it and too much pressure on kids without thinking about consequences that are inevitable.
 It leads to a vicious circle of constant nagging from parents and total refusal by children.
 Not only does it not bring any improvements in child’s school performance, but also may discourage him from doing it at all.
 If the child has some difficulties in completing his assignments, parents may immediately label him as “lazy”.
 That is the most common mistake made by a lot of frustrated parents.
 The child may be confused, discouraged, uninitiative, disorganized, lost - but these are not synonyms to “lazy”.
 For children dealing with homework is like walking with twisted ankle – painful, but possible; still they try to find the way to alleviate this process.

 Plan is the only rescue